Polonization: Grand Duchy of Lithuania

 Poles reached Lithuania long before the union of the two countries.
 In a letter to the German Franciscans, Grand Duke Gediminas asked them to send monks who spoke Samogitian, Ruthenian or Polish.
 Other sources mention Polish slave carers and educators of children.
 This indicates the presence of Poles, probably prisoners of war or their descendants.
 Polish influence increased considerably after the Union of Krewo (1386).
 The Lithuanian Grand Duke Jogaila was offered the Polish crown and became Władysław II Jagiełło (reigned 1386–1434).
 This marked the beginning of the gradual, voluntary Polonization of the Lithuanian nobility.
-Jagiełło built many churches in pagan Lithuanian land and provided them generously with estates, gave out the lands and positions to the Catholics, settled the cities and villages and granted the biggest cities and towns Magdeburg rights in their Polish variant.
+Jagiełło built multiple churches in pagan Lithuanian land and provided them generously with estates, gave out the lands and positions to the Catholics, settled the cities and villages and granted the biggest cities and towns Magdeburg rights in their Polish variant.

 Lithuanian nobles were granted privileges modeled on those held by the Polish nobility.
 47 families of Lithuanian families were adopted by 45 Polish families and endowed with Polish coats of arms.
 Lithuania adopted Polish political solutions and institutions.
 The offices of voivodes and castellans appeared, and the country was divided into voivodeships and powiats.
 There was also a representation of the nobility, called Sejm, following the Polish model.
 However, unlike the Polish Sejm, the magnates had the deciding vote, and the petty and middle nobility only approved the decisions of the magnate's council.
 Since the late 15th century marriages between Lithuanian and Polish magnates became more frequent.
 This brought the Lithuanians even closer to Polish culture.
 The first such marriage was the one between Mikołaj Tęczyński and the daughter of Alekna Sudimantaitis in 1478.

 Polish influence intensified in the period preceding the Union of Lublin.
 The royal court took steps to make the political and economic system of Lithuania more similar to Poland.
 An important step was the introduction of the hide system (Volok Reform – reforma włóczna), based on the Polish model.
 The reform was introduced by specialists from Poland, mainly from Mazovia, headed by Piotr Chwalczewski.
 Włóka was a Polish measure of land (in Ruthenian volok), and in Lithuania, it became the basis for land measurement.
 At the same time, Polish measures of area and distance were introduced, as well as a model of farming based on the folwark and three-field system.